Data-Driven Certification of Neural Networks with Random Input Noise: Introduction

 \subsection{Outline}

-Various notions of robustness are introduced and used to formalize the problem in Section \ref{sec: problem_statement}.
-In Sections \ref{sec: certification_with_localization} and \ref{sec: data-driven_reformulation}, we connect the concepts of certification and localization of network outputs, and show that both can be assessed with guarantees using a single data-driven convex optimization problem with sufficiently many samples.
-We illustrate the results in Section \ref{sec: numerical_experiments} and conclude in Section \ref{sec: conclusions}.
+We begin by formulating the certification problem in Section \ref{sec: problem_statement}.
+In Sections \ref{sec: formulating_the_certificate} and \ref{sec: data-driven_reformulation}, we propose an optimization to solve for the high-probability robustness certificate, and then show that it suffices to solve a data-driven convex optimization problem with sufficiently many samples.
+Next, we demonstrate how to exploit the neural network structure to reduce the sample complexity of the proposed method in Section \ref{sec: exploiting_network_structure}.
+We numerically illustrate the results and compare to state-of-the-art methods in Section \ref{sec: numerical_experiments}.
+We conclude in Section \ref{sec: conclusions}.
+Proofs and various supplementary materials are presented in the appendices.